hartwigmedical/hmftools/pipeline/README_TARGETED.md

 -gc_ratio_exponent 3.0
 ```

-## Future improvements

-* **Off Target normalisation and integration** - This is implemented, but not used as currently does not yield a benefit over on target alone.
-MSI thresholds - We could better estimate if we had a more diverse range of samples for testing with known MSIndelsPerMb rates around and above the MSI cutoff.
-* **Purity & ploidy estimates** - There are two known issues in panel's purity and ploidy estimations.
-Relative to the WGS truth set, Purple can at times estimate ploidy at 1/2 of whole genome and estimate purity to be 100%.
-A somatic readjustment to fix these issues is currently work-in-progress.
-* **Exon validation** - Validation on exon sequencing to further inform parameterisation in targeted mode is expected by release 5.35.

 ## Example Pipeline Scripts
 These scripts demonstrate how to run the HMF pipeline in targeted panel mode on a panel tumor BAM.

 1. Download the latest release JAR for each tool as listed [here](https://github.com/hartwigmedical/hmftools#current-versions).